bitcoinstitution/bitcoinstitution.github.io/organizational-treasury.md

 show_call_box: false
 ---

-# Multiply Your Profits, Like a Smart Leader.
+# Multiply Your Profits
+## Like a Smart & Cautious Leader

 We help smart leaders outperform competitors by accumulating bitcoin.
 This multiplies profits, shields your company from upcoming crises, and strengthens its culture — all through one smart strategic move.
 Agree bitcoin's growth is unstoppable?